Stanley Kubrick: Writing and staging scenes

-In terms of Kubrick's screenwriting and narratives, posthumous analysis of his films often highlight a pervasive "misanthropy", an unsentimental style, and being less interested in the specific emotions or personality traits of his characters.
+Posthumous analysis of his films often highlight a pervasive "misanthropy", an unsentimental style, and being less interested in the specific emotions or personality traits of his characters.
 Filmmaker Quentin Tarantino describes the manner in which Kubrick writes characters and films as "cold" and detached.

 Directing style

 They work with Stanley and go through hells that nothing in their careers could have prepared them for, they think they must have been mad to get involved, they think that they'd die before they would ever work with him again, that fixated maniac; and when it's all behind them and the profound fatigue of so much intensity has worn off, they'd do anything in the world to work for him again.
 For the rest of their professional lives they long to work with someone who cared the way Stanley did, someone they could learn from.
 They look for someone to respect the way they'd come to respect him, but they can never find anybody ...
 I've heard this story so many times.